Nicole Kidman: Television expansion and continued acclaim (2017–2020)

-In 2018, Kidman starred in two dramasDestroyer and Boy Erased.
+In 2018, Kidman starred in two dramas, Destroyer and Boy Erased.
 In the former, she played a detective troubled by a case for two decades.
 Peter Debruge of Variety and Brooke Marine of W both found her "unrecognizable" in the role and Debruge added that "she disappears into an entirely new skin, rearranging her insides to fit the character's tough hide", whereas Marine highlighted Kidman's method acting.
 The latter film is based on Garrard Conley's Boy Erased: A Memoir, and features Russell Crowe and Kidman as socially conservative parents who send their son (played by Lucas Hedges) to a gay conversion program.
 Richard Lawson of Vanity Fair credited all three performers for "elevating the fairly standard-issue material to poignant highs".
 That same year, Kidman took on the role of Queen Atlanna, the mother of the title character, in the DC Extended Universe superhero film Aquaman, which grossed over US$1.1 billion worldwide, becoming her highest-grossing film to date.
 Also in 2018, she was interviewed for a BAFTA event A Life in Pictures, where she reflected on her extensive film career.

 Forbes ranked her as the fourth highest-paid actress in the world in 2019, with an annual income of $34 million.
-In 2019, she took on the supporting part of a rich socialite in John Crowley's drama The Goldfinch, an adaptation of the novel of the same name by Donna Tartt, starring Ansel Elgort.
+Kidman kicked off 2019 by reprising her role in the second season of the hit series Big Little Lies, which premiered in June.
+The second season not only drew a larger audience than the first but also became the most-watched night of viewing for an HBO original series that year.
+In September 2019, she took on the supporting part of a rich socialite in John Crowley's drama The Goldfinch, an adaptation of the novel of the same name by Donna Tartt, starring Ansel Elgort.
 Although it was poorly received, Owen Gleiberman commended Kidman for playing her part with "elegant affection".
 She next co-starred alongside Charlize Theron and Margot Robbie in the drama Bombshell, a film depicting the scandal concerning the sexual harassment accusations against former Fox News CEO Roger Ailes, in which she portrayed journalist Gretchen Carlson.
 Manohla Dargis of The New York Times opined that despite lesser screen time than her two co-protagonists, Kidman successfully made Carlson "ever-so-slightly ridiculous, adding a sharp sliver of comedy that underscores how self-serving and futile her rebellious gestures at the network are".
 For her performance, she received an additional Screen Actors Guild Award nomination for Outstanding Performance by a Female Actor in a Supporting Role.